Penland Wood Program

 Supplies and Materials

-In addition to supplies specifically requested by an instructor for the class, the Penland wood studio generally stocks a variety of finishing supplies and glues.
-A fee may be charged to classes to recover the costs of supplies used by the class as a group.
+In addition to supplies specifically requested by an instructor for the class, the Penland wood studio generally stocks a variety of consumables such as adhesives and abrasives.
+A fee may be charged to classes to recover the costs of supplies used by students.
 We estimate this studio fee and inform students before arrival at Penland.
-Wood for student use is stocked by the school and sold to students individually by the board.
-Payment for wood purchased from Penland will be made at the end of the session at the school store.
-Checks, cash and Mastercard/Visa are accepted.
+Wood for student use is stocked by the school and sold to students individually.
+Payment for wood purchased from Penland will be made online at the end of the session.
 The cost of class materials is not included in tuition.
-Students are welcome to bring a personal supply of wood for the class, but the studio reserves the right to disallow using some machines in the case of dirt or possible metal inclusions in the wood.
-Students are expected to bring their own personal safety gear or plan to purchase it locally after arriving at Penland.
-You will need at least to have safety glasses and ear protection.
+Students are welcome to bring a personal supply of wood for the class, but the studio reserves the right to disallow its use in the case of moisture, dirt, or possible metal inclusions in the wood.
+Wood storage space inside the studio is not guaranteed.
+Penland provides basic personal safety gear (eye and ear protection) and it is also available for purchase at the Supply Store on campus.
 Your instructor may require other safety equipment depending on your class.

 The school maintains a comprehensive hazardous waste program and asks that you limit the materials you bring to those classified as non-toxic.
 The material must be in its original packaging.
 An environmental fee will be assessed for classes generating hazardous waste.
 In order to limit hazardous waste generation in the studios, we cannot allow students to bring toxic materials outside of the class supply list into the studio.

 Each student will have available to them a toolkit equipped with a set of basic woodworking hand tools.
-Toolkits include: a set of bench chisels, mallet and hammer, 6″ square, 18″ rule, backsaw, rasp, tape measure, countersinks, drill and driver bits, screwdriver, marking gauge, marking knife, carving knife, bevel gauge, card scraper, sanding block, and black and smoothing planes.
+Toolkits include: a set of 5 chisels, mallet, hammer, 6″ combination square, 18″ rule, backsaw, rasp, tape measurer, countersinks, drill and driver bits, screwdriver, marking gauge, marking knife, bevel gauge, angle finder, card scraper, sanding block, block and smoothing planes, awl, scissors, and bench brush.
 Students are responsible for replacing or repairing lost or damaged tools at the discretion of the coordinator.
 Condition of the tools will be reported when the toolkit is checked out and when it is returned.
 Replacement values are listed with the kits.

 There is no classroom at the wood studio.
 Class demonstrations and discussions are held in our spacious and happy bench room.

 Penland wood classes generally have no more than eleven students.
-Each student will have a bench with 100 square feet of his or her own for the duration of the class.
+Each student will have a bench with 100 square feet of their own for the duration of the class.
 Lighting in the wood studio is fluorescent, augmented by daylight.
-Students may wish to bring a supplemental work light.
+Each bench includes an adjustable workbench lamp.

 Each bench area has a locker.
 Locks are provided at no charge.
 Storage of students’ personal supplies will be limited in the studio to the area of the bench assigned to the student.

-The Penland wood studio requires for student safety that no student use any machine tool (stationary power tool) before he or she has been instructed in its proper use.
-We also use the buddy system: students may not use any machine tool while alone in the building.
+The Penland wood studio requires that no student use any machine or tool before they have been instructed in its proper use.
+We also use the buddy system: students may not use any machine while alone in the building.

-The wood studio is equipped with a safety eyewash station with a sink for washing and with a first aid kit that is regularly restocked.
-Students should bring their own safety glasses, respiratory protection, and gloves or plan to purchase them from the school store.
+The wood studio is equipped with a safety eyewash station, first aid kit, safety shower, hazardous spill kit, four fire extinguishers, and a fire blanket.
+Students should bring their own respiratory protection or plan to purchase it from the school Supply Store.

 The coordinator will perform a safety tour and introduction to the studio.
-All students must be present for the shop introduction, and no one may begin using the studio before he or she has attended a safety tour of the shop.
+All students must be present for the shop introduction, and no one may begin using the studio before they have attended the safety tour.

 Alcohol is not permitted in the studios.
 Working in the studios under the influence of alcohol is not permitted.
 The use of illegal drugs at Penland is prohibited.